 Evidenced-based treatments in Manchester have proven effective for helping people recover from a substance use disorder.
 Treatment is usually tailored to address the client’s medical, mental, behavioral, and social problems linked to their substance abuse disorder.
 At Granite Recovery Centers, clients have access to various treatment programs.
 The programs offer different levels of care from dual diagnosis to medical detox through to aftercare.
 Care is delivered in a residential, outpatient, or intensive outpatient setting.
 Other treatment options include:

 You Don’t Have to Deal with Substance Use Triggers on Your Own

 Addiction has no cure, but you can manage it successfully.
 The treatment staff at Granite Recovery Centers are trained to help you recognize and overcome addiction triggers in New England.
 Your loved ones are also welcome to get involved in your recovery and relapse prevention planning.
 Our doors are open to men and women in New Hampshire, Massachusetts, and other areas of New England.
-Feel free to call 855.712.7784 if you think we can help.
+Feel free to call 855.712.7784 , and let’s talk.